Texas Speech Pathology State License Guide

 Continuing Education for Speech Language Pathologists in Texas

 For you to maintain your Texas licensure, you must clock 20 hours of continuing education.
 Dual licenses must complete 30 CE hours to renew a license issue for a two-year term.
 Licensees must complete a minimum of two clock hours in ethics to maintain your Texas license as part of the continuing education requirement each renewal term.
+In addition to CE, as of December 2025, Texas mandates completion of an approved human trafficking prevention training course as part of renewal for all SLP and audiology license types.

 Contact Information for SLP State Licensure in Texas